Skip to main content

 };

-// Set multiple flags by combining them with bitwise OR
+// Set flags by combining them with bitwise OR

 let flags = AUTHORITY_FLAG | TX_LOGS_FLAG;